kspkritika/SCL_3_beer/README.md

 93 Bottles of Beer on the wall, take one down, pass it around.

 92 Bottles of Beer on the wall, take one down, pass it around.

+91 Bottles of Beer on the wall, take one down, pass it around.